Bira/octopus-carnival/_posts/2019-01-12-wir-mm-4e-abomination.md

     - wir
 ---

+This article is part of a series!
+Go [here][1] to see the other entries.

 Here's our first multi-entry, and it's epic.
 Abominations as a category were introduced in the Epic Level Handbook for 3.0, where they were described as the abandoned creations of the gods.
 This is still true here, with the added bit